railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 income statement several times a year.
 Even then, there is often several weeks of delay between reality and the report.

-.. note:: Valuing your Accounting Function
+.. note:: Valueing your Accounting Function

         In many small companies, the accounting function is poorly treated.

         Not only do you see the data for documents being entered into the system twice, but also the results are often just used to produce legal documents and regular printouts of the balance sheet and income statements some weeks after the closing dates.

         By contrast, integrating your accounts with your management system means that you can:

         * reduce data entry effort – you only need to do it once,

         * run your processes with the benefit of financial vision: for example, in managing projects, negotiating contracts, and forecasting cash flow,

         * easily get hold of useful information when you need it, such as a customer's credit position.

 So accounting is too often underused.
 The information it brings makes it a very effective tool for running the company if it is integrated into the management system.
 Accounting information really